hmdat-1706/proactive-scaling-microservices-docs/README.md

 This project implements a **Proactive Autoscaling Platform** for microservices deployed on a K3s Kubernetes cluster.
 Unlike traditional reactive scaling (HPA) that responds *after* traffic spikes, this system uses an **AI-powered Prophet model** to **predict future traffic** and scale services *before* demand increases.

-The entire platform is managed through **GitOps (ArgoCD)** and provisioned via **Ansible automation** following enterprise best practices, enabling full cluster bootstrap to a production-ready state with minimal manual actions required.
+The entire platform is managed through **GitOps (ArgoCD)** and provisioned via **Ansible automation**, enabling full cluster bootstrap to a production-ready state with minimal manual actions required.

 ### Key Highlights
 - **AI-Driven Proactive Scaling** — KEDA polls a FastAPI prediction endpoint to pre-scale services before traffic spikes occur